 The external control dataset has a sample size of 150 participants, and the distributions of the four covariates are as follows: - Covariate 1: normal with a mean and standard deviation of approximately 50 and 10, respectively - Covariate 2: binary (0 vs. 1) with approximately 20% of participants with level 1 - Covariate 3: binary (0 vs. 1) with approximately 60% of participants with level 1 - Covariate 4: binary (0 vs. 1) with approximately 30% of participants with level 1

-The internal dataset has 120 participants with 60 participants in each of the control arm and the active treatment arms.
+The internal dataset has 120 participants with 60 participants in each of the control and active treatment arms.
 The covariate distributions of each arm are as follows: - Covariate 1: normal with a mean and standard deviation of approximately 55 and 8, respectively - Covariate 2: binary (0 vs. 1) with approximately 30% of participants with level 1 - Covariate 3: binary (0 vs. 1) with approximately 50% of participants with level 1 - Covariate 4: binary (0 vs. 1) with approximately 30% of participants with level 1

 We assume the standard deviations of both the external and internal response data are known and equal to 0.15.